bdbarnett/mpdisplay/README.md

 4. Commit your changes (`git commit -m 'Add some amazing feature'`)
 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a pull request from your feature branch from your repository into this repository main branch, and provide a description of your changes

+## Thanks

+I very much appreciate @peterhinch, @russhughes and the team at Adafruit for their contributions to the Python on microcontrollers community.

 ## Why